 RESOLVED, city staff shall provide the example TIF calculation and capture amount and the report on the compliance of the DDA TIF calculation and capture amount in accordance with the DDA development and financing plan, State law, and local ordinance to Council by Monday, April 9th.

 TIF Capture: Timeline Overview of Excess TIF Issue

 - 2011-Apr-28: City of Ann Arbor chief financial officer Tom Crawford steps in as interim city administrator in the wake of Roger Fraser’s departure.

 - 2011-Apr-29: City financial staff notice the implications for TIF capture that are written into the city’s 1982 ordinance which established the DDA.
 The timing of the discovery was reported by mayor John Hieftje at the DDA board’s May 2 meeting.
-In summary strokes, the ordinance provides that if the rate of growth in taxable value is more than twice what was anticipated in the TIF plan, then the DDA would capture only half of the increment on that additional value.
+In summary strokes, the ordinance provides that if the rate of growth in taxable value is more than what was anticipated in the TIF plan, then the DDA would capture only half of the increment on that additional value.

 - 2011-May-02 (noon): The Ann Arbor DDA board was expected to ratify its side of the contract with the city of Ann Arbor under which it would continue management of the city’s parking system.
 Instead, it was announced that the board would be tabling the vote on the parking contract pending a closer review of the excess TIF capture issue.

 - 2011-May-02 (7 p.m.): Ann Arbor city council strikes the city-DDA parking contract approval from its agenda.